Mission Statement - “To help children learn values with fun, to delight like the moon and shine like the sun.”

 Simple values like aspiration, brotherhood, cleanliness, etc. are taught through animal stories and coloring.
 Through simple hands-on activities and demonstrations, children learn that just because something is not seen does mean it is not there!
 Hence, the need to fix our mind.

-Sevaks: Tejal Chande, Neeharika Muniraju
+Sevaks: Tejal Chande, Veena Kumar

 Prahalada: Grades 1 and 2